flipz357/flipz357.github.io/index.md

 ## Hi!

-I'm a final year PhD student at Heidelberg University.
+I'm Juri Opitz, a final year PhD student at Heidelberg University.
 I'm interested in machine learning, with a focus on NLP (Natural Language Processing).

 ### Some of my interests